tim-dombrowski/bitcoin-factoranalysis-project/README.md

 ### Overview

-This project aims to apply some traditional asset pricing models to the return series of bitcoin (BTC).
+This project aims to apply some traditional asset pricing models to the return series of bitcoin (BTC) and some related assets.
+In addition to the traditional Capital Asset Pricing Model (CAPM), we'll apply the Fama/French three-factor model and the Fama/French five-factor model.
+Beyond these,  we'll also consider some additional factors that may help explain the returns of bitcoin and other cryptocurrencies, such as the mining hashrate, difficulty, and BTC trading volume.

-The initial data source will be crypto data from CoinGecko via the geckor package.
-In addition to the daily price data, the CoinGecko API provides daily market capitalizations and trading volumes, which will be explored as asset pricing factors.
-Additionally, we'll consider more traditional asset pricing factors, such as the Fama/French factors, which are shown not to explain bitcoin returns.
-Lastly, we'll consider some technical data from the Bitcoin blockchain, such as network hashrate, and test if those help explain the returns.
 For a more in-depth analysis on this topic across a wider range of the crypto market, see [Liu, Tsyvinski, and Wu (2022), "Common Risk Factors in Cryptocurrency," *Journal of Finance*, 77(2): 1133-1177.](https://doi.org/10.1111/jofi.13119)

-focuses on analyzing the price history of bitcoin (BTC) across various frequencies (daily, weekly, and monthly) and conducting tests for time series stationarity in each series.
-As with many financial time series, the price series for bitcoin exhibits significant autocorrelation, which is consistent with a time series being non-stationary.
-To address this issue, the price series is transformed into a return series, which resolves much of the autocorrelation and is a more appropriate measurement for conducting statistical analysis in asset pricing (e.g. CAPM, FF, etc).

-In addition to exploring the concept of autocorrelation and time series stationarity, this project also examines the time series decomposition of the price series and explores some R packages focused on time series analysis.
-These include the [quantmod package](https://cran.r-project.org/package=quantmod), [xts package](https://cran.r-project.org/package=xts), [tseries package](https://cran.r-project.org/package=tseries), and [seasonal package](https://cran.r-project.org/package=seasonal).
-With seasonality, there are a few variations to consider.
-First is day-of-week seasonality, which models any recurring weekly trends.
-Some other approaches to modeling the seasonality are day-of-year and month-of-year seasonality.
-Lastly, we'll explore another aspect of seasonality around the four-year halving cycle for Bitcoin.
-Given that we have only seen a few full halving cycles since bitcoin price data can be reliably measured, these results are still in their infancy in regard to any statistical conclusions.

 ### Other Bitcoin-Related Projects